Kidsit Founder, Editor, Illustrator, and father of three beautiful kids in Sydney, Australia.

 Be sure to read out top free techniques to promote your yourself as a babysitter to attract more sitting work.

 A more modern approach to finding babysitting jobs is to make a profile on network sites that specialize in care.
-Usually you can create a profile as long as you’re over 14 (although you might need to do it under parental supervision).
+Usually you can create a profile as long as you’re over 14 (although you might need to do it under parental supervision - see our guide on babysitting age).
 This is also a great way to work your way up as a child care professional.

 Babysitting is most definitely a “real job”.
 You can make good money, become certified, and hone your skills to turn babysitting into a career.